 Projects in IntelliJ IDEA allow you to conveniently manage modules and share settings between them.
 These settings include an SDK, a language level, and a compiler output.

 Modules are independent entities.
 Each module can have its own settings and can be configured to develop framework-specific applications.
-Modules can reference other modules, i.e. depend on each other.
+Modules can reference other modules, that is depend on each other.